bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-The convention presumed in most frameworks and server runtimes such as Node.js is to return an error as the first parameter to a callback function.
-That won’t raise an exception, although we could manually throw an Error if necessary:
+<p>The convention presumed in most frameworks and server runtimes such as Node.js is to
+return an error as the first parameter to a callback function.
+That won’t raise an exception, although we could manually throw an Error if necessary:</p>

 <pre>
 function asyncError(delay = 1000, callback) {